fuselayer/comfyui-ez-dl/README.md

 With the following improvements:

+- **Ability to cancel download** at any time (automatically deletes incomplete file)
+- **Automatic file path scanning** so you can download to the correct directories when the node runs
+- **Added overwrite toggle for Civitai downloader**
 - **Generalized URL parsing**.
 Can take huggingface or civitai URLs in full, and in various other forms.
 Basically any valid link to a model, api, page, or otherwise *should* work.
   - Any of the following will work for Civitai:
      - `https://civitai.com/models/1234567?modelVersionId=2345678`